ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 The place such URIs are specified (see (#general-record-format)) allows a list of these to be provided.
 The list of URIs is separated by commas (ASCII 0x2c).
-A report is normally sent to each listed URI in the order provided by the Domain Owner.
+A report is normally sent to each listed URI in the order provided in the DMARC record.

 _Ticket 53_